The Best Day Trips from Rome: Enjoy a Mini Break Near the City

 These are our favourite places to explore beyond the Eternal City

 One of the most visited cities in the world, Rome is the spiritual and cultural centre of Italy.
 Stroll past centuries-old sculptures with a gelato in hand, down tree-lined boulevards in the shadow of the senate ruins, or explore hidden piazzas home to cafes and trattorias.
 There’s enough to keep you busy for days and that’s before you start exploring the surrounding regions.
-Plum's guide to day trips from Rome uncovers the best destinations to enjoy a mini break from the capital.
+Here at Plum Guide, we've done all the hard work, so you don't have to.
+Our guide to day trips from Rome uncovers the best destinations to enjoy a mini break from the capital.

 Sometimes not even a mountain of gelato is enough to escape the summer heat.
 When this happens, make like the locals and take a day trip from Rome to the seaside suburb of Ostia.
 Take your pick from the beachside cafes lining Italy’s Tyrrhenian coast, each with their own seafront sunbeds.
 Walk the length of the flat white sandy beach and sip Aperols to the sound of the waves.
 If the beach isn’t your thing Ostia is also famous for being the harbour of ancient Rome with archeological sites of the empire’s seafaring past to explore.